aarda55/Arda-Aksu/README.md

 ---
 ### :woman_technologist: About Me :

-I am an Machine Learning Engineer from Germany
+I am a Machine Learning Engineer/Deep learning enthusiast from Germany and in my free time I:

+  -create helpful implementations of current deep learning technology

-  -Researching applications for Machine learning
+  -research applications for Machine learning

-  -Exploring new deep learning technologies
+  -explore new deep learning technologies

 ---